-- 5.17 To develop new accommodation in Wiltshire, we must bear in mind that land is finite and often prohibitively expensive to buy.
-We must prioritise individuals or groups, so that when land becomes available for redevelopment, or when there is an opportunity to re-purpose buildings, we can start planning and delivering quickly.
-In order to achieve this, and particularly for groups of people who wish to live together in shared accommodation, we need to have a clear policy on how the risk of voids is managed. - 5.18 Most people who do not wish to share will apply for housing via Homes4Wiltshire.
+- achieve this, and particularly for groups of people who wish to live together in shared accommodation, we need to have a clear policy on how the risk of voids is managed. - 5.18 Most people who do not wish to share will apply for housing via Homes4Wiltshire.
 Each person's needs and (where necessary) connection to Wiltshire will be assessed to determine eligibility for social housing.
 Prioritisation for housing depends on a variety of factors, including medical and/or social care needs.
 Once assessed as eligible, people can bid for and access housing as and when it becomes available.
-Homes4Wiltshire advertises social rented homes, its own affordable homes and those owned by Registered Providers, as well as private landlords.
+H4W advertises social rented homes, its own affordable homes and those owned by Registered Providers, as well as private landlords.
 Most of the Council's own housing is in the Salisbury area or south of the County, although it is expanding into other areas in the next few years.
 It is important that people who are ready to move are on the housing register and provide support for them to apply and bid when such support is required.